Aurora's Sunrise: Synopsis

 With the help of American missionaries, she leaves Armenia for Tbilisi, then St. Petersburg, and then to New York in the United States.
 Armenian military leader Andranik Ozanian gives her the mission of informing the United States of what is happening to her people; she also hopes to find her brother who lives in the States.
-She is taken in by journalist Henry Leyford Gates and his novelist wife Eleanor Brown Gates, whom becomes her legal guardian.
+She is taken in by journalist Henry Leyford Gates and his novelist wife Eleanor Brown Gates, who becomes her legal guardian.
 She writes and publishes an autobiography, entitled Ravished Armenia, under the Anglicized name of "Aurora."
-The book gains the attention of a director who wants to turn it into a film.
+The book gains the attention of a director who wants to turn it into a film, with Arshaluys in the leading role.
 The film, Auction of Souls, is made and used to raise funds for American Committee for Armenian and Syrian Relief.
 She tours the country promoting the film, but repeatedly reliving the trauma of the genocide takes a toll on her well-being, and despite her efforts, she never finds her brother.
 At a screening in Buffalo, she collapses from exhaustion.

 Gates sends her to live at a convent, until she receives a letter from her uncle revealing that her sister Arusyak was found alive in Aleppo, and has arranged to come to the United States.
 She finds new hope upon learning this, along with seeing the amount of Armenian orphans rescued by the Far East Relief.
 A ship arrives at the harbor, where Mardiganian awaits her sister.